I’m probably supposed to put something super insightful and impressive here. Maybe later, when I’ve had more experience writing this blog.

 So, what do I do?
 I’m a software tester by trade.
 I like the work, finding it challenging and interesting, if a bit monotonous at times.
 I’m not going to mention my employer here, but it’s in the vacation space.
 Once I talk to HR and determine what I can and cannot say, I may change that policy, though I do not want this site to become a running commentary on my work life.
 If that becomes a large enough topic such that it becomes necessary to split that topic off into a new site, I will do so.

 I got my start in testing by working on a game called Alien Cabal.
-It used a modified doom II engine and unfortunately came out right around the time Quake was wowing everyone.
+It used an engine that presented similar to doom II (thanks for correcting me Greg! – duh!) and unfortunately came out right around the time Quake was wowing everyone.
 I won’t even go into the details of trying to get shelf space at CompUSA or similar stores.

 Since then, I’ve tested/worked on: